-&#x27;You appreciate most in life those things you do for yourself.
+1You appreciate most in life those things you do for yourself.
 Getting over stuttering takes tremendous self-discipline and desire.
 (Aten)

-$^2\mbox{Although}$ it is a tough row to hoe at first, there is nothing as the rapeutic as self-confrontation.
+2Although it is a tough row to hoe at first, there is nothing as therapeutic as self-confrontation.
 (Rainey)

-&lt;sup>3Alleviating one's stuttering is ultimately a matter of self-discipline and control.
+3Alleviating one's stuttering is ultimately a matter of self-discipline and control.
 (Stromsta)

-$^4$ At some point in the therapy process the stutterer must become desensitized to his stuttering.
+4At some point in the therapy process the stutterer must become desensitized to his stuttering.
 (Kamhi)